Smarter Daily Living

 Planning Before the Project Starts

-What smart-home features are most useful for seniors?
+What smart-home features are most useful for daily living?

-The most useful features are usually simple: automatic night path lighting, smart locks with caregiver codes, voice-controlled lighting, thermostat routines, leak/freeze alerts, and family permissions.
+The most useful features are usually simple: automatic night path lighting, smart locks with trusted access codes, voice-controlled lighting, thermostat routines, leak/freeze alerts, and clear permissions.

 How do you keep automation from becoming confusing?